-Diagnose clinically; do endoscopy in patients not responding to empiric treatment and 24-h pH monitoring if endoscopy is normal in patients with typical symptoms.
+Diagnose clinically; do endoscopy in patients not responding to empiric treatment and consider advanced pH monitoring if endoscopy is normal in patients with typical symptoms.

-Treat with lifestyle changes (eg, head of bed elevation, weight loss, dietary trigger avoidance) and a proton pump inhibitor.
+Treat with lifestyle changes (eg, head of bed elevation, weight loss, dietary trigger avoidance) and acid-suppressing therapy.

-Antireflux surgery can help patients with complications or a large amount of symptomatic nonacid reflux.
+Antireflux surgery can help patients with severe esophagitis, complications of esophagitis, intolerance to drug therapy, or a large amount of symptomatic nonacid reflux.